Destinations AI Logo

 Walking through the halls, it’s impossible not to feel a rush as you visually journey from the early concept sketches of this magnetic levitating beast to its final inception, a tangible testimony to the relentless human quest for progress and speed.
 But it’s not just about jargons and scientific principles, the museum further paints a vivid social commentary.
 It represents the city’s stride into modernity, with its roots firmly planted in tradition.

-Our culinary journeys and momentous skyscrapers have painted a whimsical canvas, but the Maglev Museum shows us Pudong with its heart on its sleeve – audaciously progressive, endlessly inquisitive, and always pushing boundaries in pursuit of the next big thing.
+Our culinary journeys and momentous skyscrapers have painted a whimsical canvas.
+Still, the Maglev Museum shows us Pudong with its heart on its sleeve – audaciously progressive, endlessly inquisitive, and always pushing boundaries in pursuit of the next big thing.

 Once you’ve soaked in this torrent of knowledge, step outside and watch as the real maglev whizzes by at 270 mph.
 A fitting end to your tour, like watching a prophecy come alive, wouldn’t you agree?